58th Annual Augustana Band Festival Nov 13-14, 2015

 We are delighted to welcome area band directors and their students to a tradition of excellence at Augustana, the Augustana Band Festival!
-This festival, now in its 57th year, has brought thousands of students from a five-state area to participate in two full days of ensemble and clinic work featuring three separate bands — Gold, Blue, and Honor led by outstanding music educators/directors.
+This festival, now in its 58th year, has brought thousands of students from a five-state area to participate in two full days of ensemble and clinic work featuring three separate bands — Gold, Blue, and Honor led by outstanding music educators/directors.
 Participating students are nominated by their high school directors, and the festival is organized and carried out by an Augustana committee of outstanding student musicians.
-The 2014 chair is Ms. Amanda Marohl, a senior Elementary Education Major from Benson, MN.
-She is assisted by Janae West, a sophomore from Lennox, SD.
+The 2015 chair is Ms. Janae West, a senior music education major from Lennox, SD.

 We invite your participation to help us make this the most memorable Band Fest on record by taking the following steps in securing participation for you and your students: